Volume (computing)

-In computer data storage, a volume or logical drive is a single accessible storage area with a single file system, typically (though not necessarily) resident on a single partition of a hard disk.
+In computer data storage, a volume or logical drive is a single accessible storage area with a single file system, typically (though not necessarily) resident on a single partition of a hard disk (so-called simple volume).
 Although a volume might be different from a physical disk drive, it can still be accessed with an operating system's logical interface.
 However, a volume differs from a partition.